numiralofe/fuzzy-sec/pages/data_persistency.md

 * Replication: The replication formula used by Elasticsearch for consistency is:
 ```
-primary + number_of_replicas) / 2 + 1
+(primary + number_of_replicas) / 2 + 1
 ```

-* Optimising allocation - based data requirements, we could classify data into hot and cold and indices that are accessed more frequently than others, can have allocated more data nodes while indices that are less frequently accessed indices can have less resources allocated.
+* Optimizing allocation - based data requirements, we could classify data into hot and cold and indices that are accessed more frequently than others, can have allocated more data nodes while indices that are less frequently accessed indices can have less resources allocated.

 * Resources: we should take in consideration that too much heap can subject to long garbage collection pauses, the standard recommendation is to give 50% of the available memory to elasticsearch heap, while leaving the other 50% free.